-After the end of the 1979-1980 season, in October 1980, Lorne Michaels and most of the original cast members who had all since left the show (Dan Aykroyd, Bill Murray, Gilda Radner, Jane Curtin, et cetera), reunited to put together a special that would parody the upcoming Presidential election between Jimmy Carter and Ronald Reagan.
+In October 1980, Lorne Michaels and most of the original cast members, who had since left the show, reunited to put together a special that would parody the upcoming Presidential election between Jimmy Carter and Ronald Reagan.
 The special was to air live on November 1, 1980.
-But just a few days before the special was to air, Carter and Reagan decided to do another televised debate on November 1.
+A few days before the special was to air, Carter and Reagan decided to do another televised debate on November 1.
 Live coverage of the debate forced NBC to reschedule.
-NBC offered Michaels the chance to do the special the following week, but he refused, because it would have been after the election, and the material would no longer be topical.
+NBC offered Michaels the chance to do the special the following week.
+He refused because it would have been after the election, and the material would no longer be topical.

 Jim Henson created new adult Muppets who appeared in every episode of the first season.
-The Muppets sketches were unpopular with the audience and the writing staff, so they were dropped.
+The Muppet sketches weren't popular with the audience or the writing staff, so they were dropped.

 The show has only had four directors in its history: Dave Wilson, Paul Miller, Beth McCarthy-Miller, and Don Roy King

 According to Kevin Nealon, his character of Mr. Subliminal was based on his friend, actor Ed Peck.
 Peck would sneak obscene words into everyday conversations exactly like Mr. Subliminal did.
 Peck called this "tagging".